Severe Thunderstorm Warning issued for Greeley, Wichita by NWS - News Break

 Severe Thunderstorm Warning issued for Greeley, Wichita by NWS

-Effective: 2021-07-09 23:24:00 CDT Expires: 2021-07-10 00:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Torrential rainfall is occurring with these storms, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Greeley; Wichita A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1100 PM MDT/MIDNIGHT CDT/ FOR WICHITA AND GREELEY COUNTIES At 1023 PM MDT/1123 PM CDT/, severe thunderstorms were located along a line extending from near Modoc to 7 miles southeast of Towner, moving southeast at 25 mph.
+Effective: 2021-07-09 23:10:00 CDT Expires: 2021-07-10 00:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Greeley; Wichita The National Weather Service in Goodland has issued a * Severe Thunderstorm Warning for Wichita County in west central Kansas Greeley County in west central Kansas * Until 1100 PM MDT/midnight CDT/. * At 1009 PM MDT/1109 PM CDT/, severe thunderstorms were located along a line extending from 7 miles northwest of Modoc to near Towner, moving southeast at 25 mph.
 HAZARD...70 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect considerable tree damage.
-Damage is likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Leoti, Tribune, Horace, Lydia, Selkirk and Marienthal.
+Damage is likely to mobile homes, roofs, and outbuildings. * These severe thunderstorms will remain over mainly rural areas of Wichita and Greeley Counties, including the following locations Marienthal, Lydia and Selkirk.
 HAIL...<.75IN WIND...70MPHalerts.weather.gov

 Comments / 0